boostventilator/boostventilator.github.io/index.md

 </div>

 <div class="h-card">
-Hi, my name is <span class="p-name">Iain K. MacLeod</span>, and I'm one of those Internet users that started on CompuServe and misses Google Reader.
+Hi, my name is <span class="p-name">Iain K. MacLeod</span>, and I'm an Internet users that started out using a modem to dial into CompuServe and deeply miss Google Reader (Isn't Facebook just propriatary RSS?
+Why didn't Flickr become Instagram?).
 <br><br>
 <em>🚽 Fun Fact!
 Iain (with two "i"s) is a name of Scottish Gaelic origin, while <a href="https://en.wikipedia.org/wiki/Ian">Ian</a> is the Anglicization; both spellings correspond to the English name John.
 A toilet?
 No relation.</em>
 <br><br>
-I was born in <a class="u-url" href="https://www.cbrm.ns.ca/">Sydney</a>, <a class="u-url" href="https://www.cbisland.com/">Cape Breton</a> and now live in <a href="https://halifax.ca">Dartmouth</a>, <a href="https://novascotia.ca">Nova Scotia</a>, <a href="https://canada.ca">Canada</a> with my family.
-I've also spent some time living in Charlottetown, Prince Edward Island.
+I was born in <a class="u-url" href="https://www.cbrm.ns.ca/">Sydney</a>, <a class="u-url" href="https://www.cbisland.com/">Cape Breton</a> and now live in <a href="https://halifax.ca">Dartmouth</a>, <a href="https://novascotia.ca">Nova Scotia</a>, <a href="https://canada.ca">Canada</a> with my blended family.
+I spent my elementary years in Halifax, junior high in Dartmouth, and then high school in Sydney.
+I've also spent some time going to university in Charlottetown, Prince Edward Island but don't really have a strong connection to the place.
+I've attended schools such as Chebucto Heights, Mary Lawson, Admiral Westphal, Sheriff, Sydney Academy, U.P.E.I, and U.C.C.B.
+I've worked briefly in retail (grocery and drug stores) as well as with Celtic Colours, Coast Publishing, the Atlantic Film Festival, Spectacle Group, and the Government of Nova Scotia.
 <br><br>
-I’ve spent three decades mixing technology, culture, and community — building websites, helping people make sense of their tools, and quietly fixing the things that waste everyone’s time.
-I’m a dad, a recovering collector, and a lifelong fan of [REDACTED], good design, and anything that makes the web feel a little more human.
+I’ve spent three decades mixing technology, culture, and community by building and dissecting websites, helping people make sense of their tools, and quietly fixing the things that waste everyone’s time.
+I’m a dad, a recovering collector, and a lifelong fan of [REDACTED], good design, and anything that makes the web feel a little better.
 <br><br>
- Over the years, I've attended schools such as Chebucto Heights, Mary Lawson, Admiral Westphal, Sheriff, Sydney Academy, U.P.E.I, and U.C.C.B.
-I've worked briefly in retail (grocery and drug stores) as well as with Celtic Colours, Coast Publishing, the Atlantic Film Festival, Spectacle Group, and the Government of Nova Scotia.
 I write for fun and enjoy helping people with their inevitable technical problems because I consider it an essential way to provide emotional support.
 <br><br>
-Some recent posts:
+Here are some recent posts:
 <div id="feed"></div>
 <br><br>
 For the most part, you can find out more about me on the following websites:
 </div>

-## 👨🏻‍💻 Work
+## 👨🏻‍💻 This is where I WORK.
+Hire me?

 * <a class="u-url" href="https://ca.linkedin.com/in/boostventilator" rel="me">LinkedIn</a>: professional resume and work history
 * <a class="u-url" href="https://boostventilator.com">Sole Proprietor at Boost Ventilator Consulting</a> - <a class="u-url" href="https://facebook.com/boostventilatorconsulting">Facebook</a>